 New signs to send tourist dollars to bypassed towns

-Motorists enjoying smoother and safer journeys along the upgraded Pacific Highway will be encouraged to visit some of the bypassed towns, with new signs showing the services and tourist attractions on offer.
+Motorists enjoying smoother and safer journeys along the upgraded Pacific Highway will be encouraged to visit some of the bypassed towns across the Clarence Valley, with new signs showing the services and tourist attractions on offer.

-Minister for Regional Transport and Roads Paul Toole said the signs would be installed near Ballina, Urunga and Woolgoolga, under the NSW Government’s commitment to boost regional economies.
+Minister for Regional Transport and Roads Paul Toole said the signs would be installed near Grafton and Maclean, under the NSW Government's commitment to boost regional economies.

 "The Pacific Highway upgrade is the largest regional road infrastructure project in Australia and is transforming journeys along the North Coast," Mr Toole said.

-“The upgrade will reduce travel times by 2.5 hours between Hexham and the Queensland border but we still want tourist dollars being spent in regional towns where possible.
-That’s why we’re delivering on our election commitment to install these signs which will outline what services or tourist attractions are on offer.
+"The upgrade will reduce travel times by 2.5 hours between Hexham and the Queensland border, but we still want tourist dollars being spent in regional towns.
+That's why we’re delivering on our election commitment to install these signs, which will outline the services or tourist attractions on offer.

 "These signs are the largest directional signs in NSW, and will be installed on the highway at both the northbound and southbound approaches to the town."

-For more information about bypassed town signage, go to: nswroads.work/bypassed-town.
+For more information about bypassed town signage, visit the Bypassed Town signage initiative page.